-4. Pro Sports Team Mascot
+4. Professional Mascot

-If you’ve dreamed about being a professional athlete but don’t quite have the skills, you still can get the feeling of being important at the game — and drawing the attention of adoring fans — by being a professional sports team mascot.
+If you’ve dreamed about being a professional athlete but don’t quite have the skills, you still can get the feeling of being important at the game — and drawing the attention of adoring fans — by being a professional mascot.
 There is no formal training required to be a mascot, but you do need to audition, the Chicago Tribune reported.
 Desired skills include acrobatics, cheerleading and mascot training, which you can get in a specialty program such as the Pro Mascot School in San Antonio.
 If you do get the gig, you have to follow a script, perform choreographed routines and make appearances as an integral part of the team’s marketing strategy.

-How Much It Pays to Be a Pro Sports Team Mascot
+How Much It Pays To Be a Pro Sports Team Mascot

 Pro Sports Team Mascot Perks and Negatives